-Each respondent shall submit current AE-1 to AE-6, AE Firm Data Forms (as shown in the CPSM), and other requested information in response to the RFP and include the data and qualifications of any A/Es to be associated with it on the Project.
-Responses, which do not include the Forms and/or do not include the requested information and data, may be considered as Not Responsive to the RFP.
+Each respondent shall submit current AE-1 to AE-6, AE Firm Data Forms, and other requested information in response to the RFP and include the data and qualifications of any A/Es to be associated with it on the Project.
+Responses which do not include the Forms and/or do not include the requested information and data may be considered as Not Responsive to the RFP.

-Proprietary information from respondents will not be disclosed to the public or to the competitors provided such proprietary information is properly identified, as required by the University Procurement Rules, in the RFP response.
+Proprietary information from respondents will not be disclosed to the public or to the competitors provided such proprietary information is properly identified, as required by the University Procurement Policy, in the RFP response.